 UWC Atlantic opened in 1962 and paved the way for a world peace movement driven by young people.
 The United World Colleges soon expanded into a global network of 18 schools and colleges, including UWC-USA in New Mexico, which opened in 1982.

-With 90 nationalities alone under one roof in St Donat’s, and over 20 of the 353 students hailing from the US, it’s sure to be an exciting place to be during the World Cup.
+With 90 nationalities alone under one roof in St Donat’s, and over 20 of the 353 students hailing from the US, it’s an exciting place to be.

 ‘It’s basically the whole world in one castle, in the middle of the Welsh countryside!’